vietlq/vietlq.github.io/content/post/endianness-agnostic-ntoh.md

 }
 ```

-The assembly code for x86-64 using Clang 5.0 generated is also succint:
+The assembly code for x86-64 using Clang 5.0 generated is also succinct:

 ```
 byteswap(int): # @byteswap(int)